vibspatial/bigwarp/README.md

 # Bigwarp Zarr to OME TIFF

-This document describes how to export Zarr files from Bigwarp, and then convert them to single or multi-channel OME TIFF files.
+This document describes how to export Zarr-files from Bigwarp, and then convert them to single-channel OME-TIFF files.

-Exporting to .zarr seems to avoid problems that Bigwarp has when exporting "large" warped images, for example images with more than ~2 billion pixels.
+While it is also possible to export TIFF-files, occasionally you may experience an error that prohibits exporting (depending on the size and overlap of the input images) and the channel names will not be preserved upon exporting.
+Exporting to .zarr seems to avoid these problems, which typically occurs has when exporting "large" warped images, for example images with more than ~2 billion pixels.

 ## Prerequisites